 Let me give you three examples.

-Among the scripts I read during the internship, one was being shopped around by a new writer/director.
-The story was all about breaking into Hollywood on your own terms instead of working as an assistant and serving someone else’s dream.
+First, during the internship, I read a script by a new writer/director.
+The story was about breaking into Hollywood on your own terms instead of working as an assistant and serving someone else’s dream.
 I try not to believe in signs, but this thematic coincidence was unsettling.

-The Starbucks barista misheard my name, so my chai was called under the name Ed.
+Third, the Starbucks barista misheard my name; so my chai was called under the name Ed.
 Guess my narrator’s name.
 That’s right.
 Ed.
 I took it as divine inspiration that I was supposed to write.

 In the end, after taking the long but grateful road that drove me past the windows of the Hollywood corporate ladder I learned I no longer want to climb, past the coffee shops telling me I was a fictional person, and around the bend of life imitating art, I have decided (again) to break into the professional world on my own terms.